 Cinnamomum verum, or “true cinnamon,” is a bushy, tropical evergreen tree that’s native to India and Sri Lanka.
 Like bamboo, cinnamon is a wonderfully sustainable plant.
 Forests of cinnamon grow naturally and do not require agrochemicals.
 Regionally, cinnamon is often called the “grass of Kerinci,” because it grows back almost immediately after being cut.

 In Ayurveda, the fragrant bark of the cinnamon tree is often used to enhance the bioavailability of other ingredients in traditional formulas; you’ll find it in many of our synergistic formulas.
-It can also be used on its own for therapeutic value, whether in teas, churnas (spice mixtures), tablets, or via aromatherapy diffuser.
+Cinnamon can also be used on its own for therapeutic value, whether in teas, churnas (spice mixtures), tablets, or via an aromatherapy diffuser.

 Let’s explore some of cinnamon’s chief Ayurvedic uses.

 A warming spice with sweet, pungent, and bitter flavors, cinnamon is excellent at revving up digestion.
 Because of its warming properties, it’s pacifying for Kapha and good for balancing Vata as well.
 Pitta types can consume cinnamon, too, but in relatively smaller quantities.

 In Ayurveda, cinnamon is used in a variety of different ways to balance digestion and pacify the stomach.
-For a little digestion boost, you can sprinkle it on rice and vegetables, combining it with complimentary spices like ginger, cloves, black pepper, saffron, and nutmeg.
+For a little digestion boost, you can sprinkle ground cinnamon powder on rice and vegetables, combining it with complementary spices like ginger, cloves, black pepper, saffron, and nutmeg.
 It’s also delicious in smoothies (think coconut-vanilla), nut milkshakes, and desserts like pies and rice pudding.
 For your convenience, our Kapha Churna and Vata Churna spice mixtures contain cinnamon and other warming spices, as well as each of the six Ayurvedic tastes.